 for the next step.

-For Java, there are multiple libraries (java-telegram-bot-api, TelegramBots, etc.) to access the Telegram API.
-These libraries offer a convenient way to access several Telegram APIs.
-However, for this example, I decided to communicate with the official API directly and use no wrapper.
+For Java, there are multiple client libraries (java-telegram-bot-api, TelegramBots, etc.) available Telegram.
+These libraries offer a convenient way to access the different Telegram APIs.
+However, for this example we're not using any of those libraries as it's just a HTTP GET call.

 The jersey-client